 Marty: Well, the one defect that I have is…believe it or not, I have a pretty short attention span, if you haven’t figured it out by now, because we keep jumping from topic to topic.
 But it seems to me that that’s a perfect mental attitude for doing a podcast.
 Nobody’s going to get bored because we keep changing the subject… because there’s something that was I going to come up with, or since we’ve got to do a quick segue, we’ve covered the last subject for a whole minute, we can’t lose our audience.

-Have you thought about the fact that the COVID pandemic has accelerated all kinds of technology that’s not really in medicine?
+Have you thought about the fact that the COVID pandemic has accelerated all kinds of technology?
+Hasn’t it, really, in medicine?
 And the one that I’m really enchanted by is education, because the one thing that I have observed is, whenever you jump from one technology to another, you’ve got to change everything.
 You can’t take an educational system as an example and use the same system for virtual education.
 I think there are all kinds of things…you cannot do lectures; in fact, I think the whole concept of lectures is faulty.

 Elaine: Definitely.
 I agree with that because personally, I’m a master student now and I’m taking half online lectures and half in-person seminar discussions.
 And I definitely prefer that in-person interactive aspect of learning.
 And when I do these lectures online, a lot of times I get a little bit frustrated because all my lectures are pre-recorded, and I don’t really have an opportunity to sort of ask questions or get this interaction with my professors since they were already pre-recorded.
 So I really do think the virtual online learning system is sort of lagging behind and that technology is racing ahead but the educational system is struggling to follow through.
 And a lot of it, for me at least, is the interactive aspect of it.